MH Wilds

 Tracer Details

-- Remains on the hit area for around 10 seconds
+- Remains on the target area for around 10 seconds

-┗ After around 10 seconds, it explodes when hit by a Dragon Piercer
+L It explodes when hit by a Dragon Piercer after 10 seconds

 - All arrows track the area you hit